mechrisfior/obsid/++Sources/Omnivore/Sync all your reading to Obsidian - Omnivore Docs.md

 Changing the filter will automatically update **Custom Query** to reflect the new filter.

-## Controlling the layout of the data imported to Obsidian
+## Controlling the Layout of the Data Imported to Obsidian

 The Omnivore Obsidian plugin uses the [mustache](https://mustache.github.io/) template language to define how imported data is saved to Obsidian.
 The plugin settings allow you to define the template for an article layout.
 The default templates will be used if you do not define your own.

-### Mustache template language
+### Mustache Template Language

 Mustache is a simple and logic-less templating language that allows you to create templates that are easy to read and maintain.
 Mustache templates consist of tags, which are placeholders that are replaced with actual values when the template is rendered.